gatsbyjs/gatsby/docs/docs/gatsby-style-guide.md

 Here are some title examples:

-- [add some examples here]
+- Creating and Modifying Pages
+- 404 Pages
+- What is GraphQL?

 The folder name is used in the URL, so only use dashes -, numbers 0-9, and lowercase letters a-z for it.

 Here are some folder name examples:

-- [make this match list above]
+- creating-and-modifying-pages
+- 404-pages
+- what-is-graphql

-Just to clarify: you can include special characters in the article title but not in the folder name.
+Note: Just to clarify, you can include special characters in the article title but *not* in the folder name (e.g. Title: What is GraphQL? and Folder Name: what-is-graphql).

 # Modularity